vi/websocat/README.md

                                                 request URI and client address (if TCP) Beware of ShellShock or similar security problems.
-    -E, --exit-on-eof                           Close a data transfer direction if the other one reached EOF --jsonrpc                               Format messages you type as JSON RPC 2.0 method calls.
+    -E, --exit-on-eof                           Close a data transfer direction if the other one reached EOF --foreachmsg-wait-read                  [A] Wait for reading to finish before closing foreachmsg:'s peer --jsonrpc                               Format messages you type as JSON RPC 2.0 method calls.
 First word becomes method name, the rest becomes parameters, possibly automatically wrapped in [].